Local classical correlations between physical electrons in Hubbard systems: Antiferromagnetic state

-We also notice that the RISB and the gRISB provide extremely close results for $\mathcal{m}_i$ and $\mathcal{D}_i$ in the AFM state, at all values of the Hubbard interaction $U/t$.
-Yet, the resulting $I(\,\up\,:\,\dw\,)$ shows visible differences, with the gRISB providing a larger value, especially at intermediate interaction strengths.

 We complete our analysis considering the honeycomb lattice, where the noninteracting system is a semimetal with Dirac cones.
-Hence a finite critical value of $U$ is necessary to obtain an AFM state~\cite{SorellaTosatti92,CDMFT_HoneyHubbard,NoQSL_Honeycomb_Sorella,NoQSL_Honeycomb_Senechal,DCA_HoneyHubbard,DMFT/NRG_HoneyHubbard}.
-Also in this case, by inhibiting the Néel order, a paramagnetic transition can be realized~\cite{Jafari2009,DMFT/ED_HoneyHubbard_SMIT}.
-In Fig.\,\ref{fig:honey} we present results for both PM and AFM transitions, comparing solutions from the gRISB and DMFT approaches, the spin-$\frac{1}{2}$ isotropic Heisenberg model (XXX$_\frac{1}{2}$) on the honeycomb lattice (referring to numerically exact results reported in~\cite{Sandvik_honeyXXX_2006}) and, finally, sign-free auxiliary-field quantum Montecarlo (AFQMC) data for the low-temperature regime of the Hubbard model on the honeycomb lattice, taken from Ref.~\cite{DMFT/NRG_HoneyHubbard}.
-We find that gRISB and DMFT results are substantially equivalent for both transitions, except for a slight discrepancy in the large-$U$ degree of correlation, inside the PM Mott insulator \footnote{Yet, the implied observation that gRISB could capture less correlations than DMFT, with 2 ghost orbitals, appears to be in good agreement with some conjectures on the relationship between the two methods \cite{Lanata_gRISB_vs_DMFT}.}.
+Hence, a finite critical value of $U$ is necessary to obtain an AFM state~\cite{SorellaTosatti92,CDMFT_HoneyHubbard,NoQSL_Honeycomb_Sorella,NoQSL_Honeycomb_Senechal,DCA_HoneyHubbard,DMFT/NRG_HoneyHubbard}.
+Also in this case, by inhibiting the Néel order, a paramagnetic transition between a Dirac semimetal and a Mott-Hubbard insulator can be realized~\cite{Jafari2009,DMFT/ED_HoneyHubbard_SMIT}.
+In Fig.\,\ref{fig:honey} we present results for both PM and AFM transitions, comparing solutions from the gRISB and DMFT approaches, the spin-$\frac{1}{2}$ isotropic Heisenberg model (XXX$_\frac{1}{2}$) on the honeycomb lattice (referring to numerically exact results reported in~\cite{Sandvik_honeyXXX_2006}) and, finally, sign-free auxiliary-field quantum Monte Carlo (AFQMC) data for the low-temperature regime of the Hubbard model on the honeycomb lattice, taken from \cite{DMFT/NRG_HoneyHubbard}.
+We find that gRISB and DMFT results are substantially equivalent for both transitions, except for a slight discrepancy in the large-$U$ degree of correlation, inside the PM Mott insulator \footnote{Yet, the implied observation that gRISB could capture less correlations than DMFT, with two ghost orbitals, appears to be in good agreement with some conjectures on the relationship between the two methods \cite{Lanata_gRISB_vs_DMFT}.}.
 On the other hand, while the AFQMC double occupancy in the large-$U$ regime is close to that of local embedding methods, the staggered magnetization is remarkably different and compatible with the Heisenberg prediction.
-We can thus expect that also $I(\,\up\,:\,\dw\,)$ would asymptotically approach the very high degree of correlation of the Heisenberg limit, which for the honeycomb lattice is of the order of magnitude of the paramagnetic Mott insulator (see the bottom panel in Fig.\,\ref{fig:honey}).
+We can thus expect that $I(\,\up\,:\,\dw\,)$ would also asymptotically approach the very high degree of correlation of the Heisenberg limit, which for the honeycomb lattice is of the order of magnitude of the paramagnetic Mott insulator (see the bottom panel in Fig.\,\ref{fig:honey}).